payalkanyan/Blogger/README.md

 # Blogging Website - Bloggy

-This is a simple blogging website - Bloggy coded in HTML, CSS, JavaScript.
+This is a simple blogging website - Blogger coded in HTML, CSS, JavaScript.
 # Blogger